jaymedici/cal-c/TASKS.md

 - Remove entries on scheduled visits and weekly appointments for tasks that have either been marked as Complete or Missed.

 - Add link to show visits on Enrolled Participants for each participant

+- enrolled_participant_id has been hardcoded on Participant Visit factory.
+Create a factory for enrolled_participants